B-McDonnell/autopi/README.md

 # Usage instructions
 ## Setup
 There are two required setups steps.
-First, the Raspberry Pi must have its MAC address registered with the school so it can connect to the internet on `CSMwireless`.
+First, the Raspberry Pi must have its MAC address registered with the school so it can to the internet on `CSMwireless`.
 Second, the Raspberry Pi must be registered with the IP/Status discovery system.
 This registration can only occur once the Raspberry Pi is connected to the network (i.e. has performed network registration).

 Custom networks can also be added to the Raspberry Pi.

-### Network MAC Registration
+### Device and MAC Registration
-1. Put the SD card in the Raspberry Pi.
+1. Insert the SD card into the Raspberry Pi.
 2. Plug in the Raspberry Pi, lights will turn on.
 3. Wait for 2 minutes.
 4. Unplug the Raspberry Pi.